Thanishka15/AI_assignment_4/README.md

 **States:** WA, NT, SA, Queensland, NSW, V, T
 **Colors used:** 4 (Red, Green, Blue, Yellow)

-> Tasmania (T) is an island with no land neighbors, so it can take any color freely.

 **Sample Output:**
 ```
 State           Color